USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

     The upper left panel shows the range of producer cross-subsidy price multiplier options.
 The full range of multipliers in the 0th sub-iteration are dark blue points, which then narrow in range over eight sub-iterations.
 The final range of multipliers is shown by the red points.

     In the upper right panel, those same pricing options are shown in terms of absolute prices.
-While the multipliers applied to hauling and nonhauling vehicles cover a similar range of values, the lower absolute prices for non hauling vehicles results in a range of prices that is somewhat narrower than the range for hauling vehicles.
+While the multipliers applied to hauling and non-hauling vehicles cover a similar range of values, the lower absolute prices for non-hauling vehicles results in a range of prices that is somewhat narrower than the range for hauling vehicles.

     The two convergence criteria are illustrated in the bottom two panels of :numref:`al_label_figure_2025_0_initial_producer_consumer_iteration` (share delta for hauling BEVs in the lower left panel, and average total price delta in the lower right panel.)
 In this Producer-Consumer iteration, the market class shares offered by the producer do not converge with the shares demanded by the consumer over the range of cross-subsidy pricing options available.
 This is visible in the lower left panel, since the 0.4% share delta value in the final sub-iteration does not meet the convergence criteria.
 If convergence had been achieved, the iteration process of this analysis year would be complete, and the produced vehicles would be finalized.
 Otherwise, the iteration will proceed, with a new consideration of vehicle design options offered by the Producer Module.